moises-nimolabs/buybox/readme.md

 2. The amount
 3. The type of coins returned should be shown by the UI
 * `This wasn't clear about what should be returned, in this case I decided to return the inserted tokens, since it's the choice of the user the types of tokens he wants to include in the machine.`

+## How To
+### Requirements
+1. Docker for Windows, Docker Toolbox or Docker for Mac
+2. .Net Core SDK 3.1
+3. Angular-CLI installed globally

+Database and web servers are running on docker to avoid over-installation of uneeded components on your machine.

+### Apply Environment Specific Settings
+Make sure you have `Docker Toolbox` or `Docker for Windows` installed.
+If you use Windows, make sure you use `Linux Containers`.
+Update the application settings to match the Docker IP address:
+1 `./BuyBox/src/environments/environment.ts`
+   Change the setting: `apiEndpoint`
+2 `./BuyBox.Api/appsettings.json`
+   Change the setting: `ConnectionStrings:BuyBoxDbContext`
+By default they are pointing to `Docker Toolbox` virtual machine on the address `192.168.99.101`.

+### Build the Sol

+* Using any shell tools, `cd` to the project root folder:
+* Run `yarn`
+* Cd to the folder `./BuyBox`
+* Run `yarn`
+* `cd` back to the root folder
+* Run the commands in the following order